 For 2013 Mistral release for the first time a range of inflatable stand up paddleboards while maintaining its range of laminate boards.
 With the production of inflatable boards, the growth of SUP was now based upon accessibility, transportability and functionality for the masses, while laminated boards were more towards the specialist.
 SUP was now a rapidly growing sport.

 During 2014, Mistral contacts ocean sports pioneer, author and athlete Steve West, living at the time in Fiji.
-A pioneering windsurfer, SUP and outrigger canoe paddler with over 25 years experience and two Molokai Hoe titles, author of over 20 books covering various ocean sport topics, it was concluded, especial paddling knowledge was needed to take Mistral on a journey of rediscovery.
+A pioneering windsurfer, SUP and outrigger canoe paddler with over 25 years experience and two Molokai Hoe titles, author of over 20 books covering various ocean sport topics.
+A broader appreciation of water sports was needed to take Mistral on a journey of rediscovery.
 SUP was now becoming the fastest growing water sport.

 2015 would see Anders Bringdal relinquish the Mistral Windsurfing licence and in turn a temporary closure of Mistral producing windsurfing product.
 It was with mixed emotions being at the same time, Stand Up Paddling was booming and focus was now on nurturing this sector of the market together with Mistral’s licensees.
 Mistral would win the famous 11 Cities 5 Day SUP Race in both the Men’s and Women’s Division and other top international events, using a West designed Vortex board establishing itself as a highly competitive brand within the market.